theQRL/documentation/docs/Use/Wallet/Ledger/open-ledger-wallet.md

 This will present you with the unlocked QRL wallet ready to send or receive funds.

-:::note
+:::info Ubuntu Connection Issues
 Ubuntu users may run into issues connecting to their Ledger devices.
 Please reference [this article *Fix-connection-issues*](https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues) from Ledger explaining the issue and solution.
 :::

-:::note
+:::info Chrome Connection Issues
-Chrome Users, there is a bug with chrome that will not allow the Ledger to work.
+Chrome users, there is a bug with chrome that will not allow the Ledger to work.
 Please use another application or download the [qrl wallet](https://theqrl.org)
 :::

-:::note
+:::info Firefox Connection Issues
 If you are a Firefox user, ensure you have enabled **u2f** before proceeding.
 [Enabling U2F support in Mozilla Firefox](https://support.yubico.com/support/solutions/articles/15000017511-enabling-u2f-support-in-mozilla-firefox)
 :::